BELLY DANCE LESSONS WITH MELINA

-Second-generation dancer Melina teaches her family legacy of belly dance as a fun and inclusive practice of body awareness and joyful celebration.
+Second-generation dancer Melina teaches her family legacy of cabaret-style belly dance as a fun and inclusive practice of body awareness and somatic celebration.
 She pays careful attention to movement details and breaks down transitions so that even a brand new dancer can know what to do.
 Her classes encourage students to enjoy themselves no matter where they are in their dance journey, to move from a grounded place, and to create new connections in the body, and by extension, to the world.
-Melina believes belly dance is magical and empowering.

 If you are just starting out, keep in mind that learning new dance movements is like learning a new language -- it takes time to gain fluency and control, so enjoy the process.
 There is no rush, only a delicious unfolding over time in which you gain greater and more nuanced control of your body and its energies.
 Over time you learn to find pleasure in your movements from the inside out.
 Outward “perfection” is overrated.
 Once you have a few classes under your belt, muscle memory begins to set in, and you will find yourself flowing into with the dance and able to express the music and yourself with greater ease.